Physician Assistant B.S./M.S. Admission Requirements

 - High school student applicants are also encouraged to provide evidence of health care/patient contact and physician assistant shadowing experience.

-The deadline for early admission is September 15 for the following academic year.
-To be considered for admission we encourage you to apply no later than October 15.
-Interviews will be held from September through December.
-If you apply early you have a better chance of being selected for an interview.
+To be considered for admission, we encourage you to apply no later than October 15.
+Interviews for the program are typically held from September through December.
+The earlier you turn in a complete application, the greater the opportunity for being selected for an interview.
 Students typically receive admissions decisions within a month of their interview.

 After qualification, applicants become “eligible to interview.”
 At this stage in the admission process candidates are ranked by assigning points to application requirements, as shown below.
 The Physician Assistant faculty will interview 80 of the highest scoring applicants.
 Applicants can receive a maximum of 21 points.